 Using a forecast for thinking about referrals:

 Forecast, framework.
 Prioritise- what should we work on?
 Which of these things are the most important for driving compounding growth? – Good case, better case, best case.
 Invitees per invite (friends per advocate).
-Conversion rate thinking.
+Referral conversion rate thinking.

 Dramatic compound effect